vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

 ```
 > 🤯

-That’s why we started with notReallyCata.
+That’s why we started with `notReallyCata`.
 We’ll break down the implementation later until it clicks.
-But now let’s continue with our Expression example.
+But now let’s continue with our `Expression` example.
 First, we need to get rid of recursion by introducing a type parameter:

 ```haskell
 data ExpressionF a = ValueF Int